 He has also worked locally supporting adults with learning disabilities and teenagers at a local hostel.

-I have been a registered foster carer for the last 5 years supporting teenagers and carers.
+He is a registered foster carer for the last 7 years supporting teenagers and carers.

-I am the outreach support worker at Roselyn House School mainly working one to one with students at RHISE and outdoor/ vocational activities
+Mr Wilkinson is an outreach support worker at Roselyn House School mainly working one to one with students at RHISE and outdoor/ vocational activities.

 We have recognised the need for a flexible and creative approach to the education we deliver to our young people.
 This has developed into a comprehensive system of individualised packages which includes one to one learning, off-site learning, e-learning, therapeutic and vocational packages / programmes.Please click for more information.